How to Build a Log Cabin

 Step 1

 The first step in building a log cabin is to create the foundations.
-You should dig down at least 3-inches or until you reach much more solid soil underneath the ground.
+You should dig down until you reach firm and stable soil, as well as deep enough to provide enough support for the structure.
+For exact measurements, you can ask a structural engineer for advice.

 Lay several rocks within the foundation that you’ve dug up to allow for water drainage and to keep your log cabin raised.
 The number of rocks you’ll need will depend on the size of the cabin you’re building.